• Features

 Choose SMTP mailer

-Then, enter the From Name and email address, and the API details of your chosen providers:
+Then, enter the From Name and From Email, and the API details of your chosen providers:

 Once you’ve connected to the SMTP mailer, you can send a test email to make sure messages are being delivered.

-The plugin comes with other features, including advanced reporting, email logs, and instant email failure notifications.
+The plugin also includes additional features, such as advanced reporting, email logs, and instant email failure notifications.

 How to test email sending in WordPress